Layover at Ezeiza International Airport (EZE)

 • Plaza de Mayo: the center of Argentina’s capital and perhaps the most well-known square among tourists, houses the Pirámide de Mayo, dating back to 1811 and denoting the country’s independence from Spanish dominance.

 Tip: Argentina is known for its frequent strikes.
-Plaza de Mayo is usually the demonstrations hotspot!
+Plaza de Mayo is usually the demonstration hotspot!

 2. Forget the City Center and Head to the Colorful La Boca!